ammukaleem/Myfirst_repo/README.md

 # Myfirst_repo
-This is my first repo form the terraform
+This is my first repo form the terraform manually changed